In this article we will install certbot from Let’s encrypt and get a certificate on Ubuntu 20.04 including how to renew and delete them.

 certbot certonly -d DOAMIN.COM

-To get a certificate with web root.
-You can change things accordingly e.g, your web path.
+To obtain a certificate with a web root, you can make changes accordingly, such as adjusting your web path.

 certbot certonly --webroot -w /var/www/html -d DOAMIN.COM

-If you are testing a website you can get a staging certificate which later you can upgrade to production by running the above command.
+If you are testing a website, you can obtain a staging certificate, which can later be upgraded to production by running the above command.

 certbot certonly --test-cert --webroot -w /var/www/html -d DOAMIN.COM

-If you have acquired a certificate for web root, chances are that certbot will schedule a renewal for you automatically.
-Read the last lines once certificate is retrieved by certbot.
+If you have obtained a certificate for a web root, Certbot will likely schedule an automatic renewal for you.
+Please read the final lines once the certificate is retrieved by Certbot.

-To renew a certificate, there are two options.
-Which one you would implement or use is up to you.
+To renew a certificate, you have two options.
+The choice of which option to use is up to you.

 Cron job commands are, to list crontab -l